Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 | `Docs/DownloadModelsFromBlob.md` | Markdown file | The markdown file, which contains the instruction of how to run `Code/download_model.py` |

-You can create an Azure ML Workbench project with a pre-created git repository by following this [instruction](./tutorial-classifying-iris-part-1.md).
-In the project directory, clone the Git repository at https://github.com/Azure/MachineLearningSamples-BigData to download the files.
-Run git status to inspect the status of the files for version tracking.

 ### Data flow